srtipu5/Problem-Solving-Using-CPP/README.md

 # Problem-Solving-Using-CPP
-From different online judges i solve multiple problems uing C++ from all of them a few are attached here.
+Different online judges i solve multiple problems uing C++ from all of them a few are attached here.